queil/rooz/README.md

 * an SSH key pair (ed25519) intended to use for auth wherever SSH keys can be used (like github.com)

-  The generated key gets stored in a volume and then mounted under `~/.ssh` to all rooz workspace containers.
+  The generated key gets stored in a volume and then mounted **read-only** under `~/.ssh` to all rooz workspace containers, so a workspace cannot overwrite or delete it.
+Note that workspace containers can still *read* the key - that is the point of mounting it - and the workspace image and user come from the repository's configuration.
+Do not open repositories you would not trust with that key.

 * an age encryption key pair intended to use for encryption of sensitive config data (i.e. secrets)